Charles Birger: Early life

-Charles Birger was born to a Jewish family in the Russian Empire, and emigrated to the United States as a child with his parents.
-Birger and his family settled in St. Louis, where, aged eight, Charlie got a job as a news boy at the St. Louis Post-Dispatch newspaper.
-Later, Birger moved to the O'Fallon, Missouri, area, where he started work in a pool room.
+Charles Birger was born on February 5, 1881 in the Russian Empire to Jewish parents.
+The family immigrated to the United States when he was a child.
+They settled in St. Louis, which was also where he got a job as a news boy with the St. Louis Post-Dispatch newspaper when he was aged eight.

-On July 5, 1901, Birger enlisted in the United States Army and was assigned to Company G of the newly formed 13th Cavalry Regiment, then stationed in South Dakota.
-Birger was described as a good soldier and was honorably discharged on July 4, 1904, at Fort Meade, South Dakota.
-When he left the army, he became a cowboy.
-However, he eventually returned to Illinois, where he met his first wife, Edna, to whom a daughter was born.
+On July 5, 1901, Birger enlisted himself in the United States Army.
+He was stationed in South Dakota to Company G of the newfound 13th Cavalry Regiment.
+Throughout his time in the military, he was described as a good soldier.
+He was honorably discharged on July 4, 1904, at Fort Meade, South Dakota.
+After this endeavour, he became a cowboy.
+He eventually made it back to Illinois, where he met his first wife of four, Edna.
+The two had a daughter together.

-Birger went on to marry multiple times, being married to Beatrice Bainbridge of Harrisburg Illinois in 1921.
-Later became a miner in the quickly expanding coal mining community of Harrisburg, later to become a keeper at one of the local saloons.
+Birger married again in 1921, this time with Beatrice Bainbridge of Harrisburg, Illinois.
+Charlie later became a miner in Harrisburg, where he was to eventually become a keeper at one of the local saloons.